Do Intex Pools Need Chemicals? Complete Chemical Guide

 Quick Answer

 Yes, Intex pools absolutely need chemicals to maintain safe, clean water.
-Like any pool, they require chlorine for sanitization, pH adjusters, and stabilizer to prevent algae growth and protect swimmers' health.
+Like any pool, they require chlorine for sanitization, pH adjusters, and stabilizer to protect chlorine from UV degradation and protect swimmers' health.
+Intex pools often require more careful chemical management due to higher bather load, limited filtration, no automatic systems, and temperature fluctuations.

 First, Let's Diagnose the Real Question